AritxOnly/AritxOnly/README.md

 #### Something about myself

-- 😸 20-year-old guy from Wuhan, China
+- 😸 21-year-old guy from Wuhan, China

 - 📖 Studying at **Nanjing University** (NJU) as a Bachelor of Commerce & Management

 - 💪 Keep learning Computer Science, do my best to transfering to it.

-- 👨‍💻 **ByteIntern** ByteDance Backend Engineer.

 - 🎹 Amateur electronic music producer passionate about Melodic *Bass Music*

 - 🏎 Games playing: Flight simulator such as *MSFS2020* and **F1 25**

 - 📫 How to reach me: by simply send me an email **aritxonly@qq.com**

+#### Some of the notable events

+- **2023.9-2027.7 Nanjing University** Bachelor in Computer Science, also E-Commerce.
+- **2024.12 till now [Deadliner](https://github.com/DeadlinerStudio)** A time management app.
+- **2026.8 till now HyperGlassify** Migrate HyperOS4's glass effect to different projects.
+[HyperModifier](https://github.com/AritxOnly/HyperModifier) aims to hook system app that are not prepared for glass effects; [HyperPiliPlus](https://github.com/AritxOnly/Hyper-PiliPlus) put the glass look on PiliPlus - a flutter project.
+- **2026.2-2026.9 ByteDance** Finance Backend Engineer.

 #### Here's my social media page!